Covariate assisted screening and estimation: Introduction

 In this paper, we assume the Gram matrix

-is normalized so that all of the diagonals are $1$, instead of $n$ as often used in the literature.
-The difference between two normalizations is non-essential, but the signal vector $\beta$ are different by a factor of $\sqrt{n}$.
+is normalized so that all of the diagonals are $1$, instead of $n$ as is often used in the literature.
+The difference between two normalizations is nonessential, but the signal vector $\beta$ are different by a factor of $\sqrt{n}$.

-We are primarily interested in the cases where \begin{itemize} \item The signals (nonzero coordinates of $\beta$) are rare (or sparse) and weak. \item The Gram matrix $G$ is {\it non-sparse} or even ill-posed (but it may be {\it sparsified} by some simple operations; see details below). \end{itemize} In such cases, the problem of variable selection is new and challenging.
+We are primarily interested in the cases where: \begin{itemize} \item the signals (nonzero coordinates of $\beta$) are rare (or sparse) and weak; \item the Gram matrix $G$ is \textit{nonsparse} or even ill-posed (but it may be \textit{sparsified} by some simple operations; see details below). \end{itemize} In such cases, the problem of variable selection is new and challenging.

-While signal rarity is a well-accepted concept, signal weakness is an important but a largely neglected notion, and many contemporary researches on variable section have been focused on the regime where the signals are {\it rare but strong}.
+While signal rarity is a well-accepted concept, signal weakness is an important but a largely neglected notion, and many contemporary researches on variable section have been focused on the regime where the signals are \textit{rare but strong}.
 However, in many scientific experiments, due to the limitation in technology and constraints in resources, the signals are unavoidably weak.
 As a result, the signals are hard to find, and it is easy to be fooled.
-Partially, this explains why many published works (at least in some scientific areas) are not reproducible; see for example \cite{Ioannidis}.
-We call $G$ {\it sparse} if each of its rows has relatively few `large' elements, and we call $G$ sparsifiable if $G$ can be reduced to a sparse matrix by some simple operations (e.g. linear filtering or low-rank matrix removal).
+Partially, this explains why many published works (at least in some scientific areas) are not reproducible; see, for example, \citet{Ioannidis}.

+We call $G$ \textit{sparse} if each of its rows has relatively few ``large'' elements, and we call $G$ sparsifiable if $G$ can be reduced to a sparse matrix by some simple operations (e.g., linear filtering or low-rank matrix removal).
 The Gram matrix plays a critical role in sparse inference, as the sufficient statistics $X'Y \sim N(G\beta, G)$.
-Examples where $G$ is non-sparse but sparsifiable can be found in the following application areas. \begin{itemize} \item {\it Change-point problem}.
-Recently, driven by researches on DNA copy number variation, this problem has received a resurgence of interest \citep{SaRa, Olshen04, TibWang}.
-While existing literature focuses on {\it detecting} change-points, {\it locating} change-points is also of major interest in many applications \citep{Andr02, Siegmund(person), ZhangSieg}.
+Examples where $G$ is nonsparse but sparsifiable can be found in the following application areas: \begin{itemize} \item\textit{Change-point problem}.
+Recently, driven by researches on DNA copy number variation, this problem has received a resurgence of interest [\citet{SaRa,Olshen04,TibWang}].
+While existing literature focuses on \textit{detecting} change-points, \textit{locating} change-points is also of major interest in many applications [\citet{Andr02,Siegmundperson,ZhangSieg}].
 Consider a change-point model